 What about asylum seekers bussed to cities like New York?

-In recent months, a number of states have been sending asylum seekers who arrive in the U.S. to different parts of the country, including New York City.
+In the past year, a number of states have been sending asylum seekers who arrive in the U.S. to different parts of the country, including New York City.

 Asylum seekers have been arriving in cities and states across the U.S. for years.
 While communities at the southern border have for decades provided reception services to help people with their immediate needs, there is less structured support provided in interior U.S. communities.
 There is currently no established, coordinated system nor harmonized legal framework for this type of humanitarian reception across the U.S.

 Through the IRC’s long-term experience serving asylum-seekers, we know that an orderly and compassionate system is possible.
 In New York and elsewhere, local communities have consistently shown their willingness to welcome asylum seekers, and the IRC is working closely with governments and nonprofit groups, both at the border and in the interior, to provide training and resources in case management, humanitarian reception and legal assistance.
-In 2022, we provided support to over 62,000 asylum seekers, unaccompanied children and other vulnerable people seeking protection in the U.S.
+In 2023, we served nearly 50,000 people in need of protection in the U.S.

-Establishing an organized, humane and safe reception system not only means that those fleeing violence and persecution are treated with dignity while they navigate the legal process, but also ensures local communities providing this welcome do not shoulder the responsibility alone.
-A safe, orderly, and humane process involves information, fast processing and humanitarian reception.
+Establishing an organized, humane and safe reception system not only means that people fleeing violence and persecution are treated with dignity while they navigate the legal process but also ensures local communities providing this welcome do not shoulder the responsibility alone.
+A safe, orderly and humane process involves information, timely/efficient processing and humanitarian reception.
 All levels of government and nonprofit organizations should work together to achieve this around the country.

 How do people seek asylum at the border?